 We’ve got spirit, yes we do.
 So much spirit one squad can’t handle it all.

-UNLV’s cheer and dance teams are split up among three different teams, plus, UNLV Pom, a noncompetitive team that feeds into other units.
-UNLV Cheer, the Rebel Dance Girls & Company, and the Scarlet Dance Line are regular fixtures at games, events, and in the community.
+UNLV’s spirit squads are split up among different teams — some competitive like UNLV Cheer, the Rebel Girls and their affiliated male troupe the Rebel Company; some not like UNLV Pom and the Scarlet Dance Line.
+They're all, though regular fixtures at games, events, and in the community.
 Oh, and on national television, when the Rebels are being broadcast.

 But what separates one troupe from another?
 More than just the amount they have emotionally invested in Bring It On.